 Before deciding that there is something wrong with your azalea, give the leaf buds plenty of time to open.
 Deciduous azaleas – those that lose their leaves in the fall and regrow them in spring – usually have blooming flowers before they have leaves.
 Wait a while before you worry that this azalea is not leafing out.

 Some azaleas are evergreen in warm climates and deciduous in cold climates.
 Most azaleas that appear to be evergreen actually have two sets of leaves.
 The first set leafs out in spring and drops off in the fall.
-You don’t notice the drop because another set of leaves appear in late summer and drop off in spring.
+You don’t notice the drop because another set of leaves appears in late summer and drops off in spring.
 During unusually harsh or long winters, azaleas that have held their leaves year round in the past may behave like deciduous azaleas.

 My Azalea Shrubs Do Not Have Leaves